taurusilver7/taurusilver7/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 📍 A full-stack Web developer, proficient in Javascript & React (Next-JS) for the UI, and Node-Express.JS framework for the server.
-I have two+ years of working knowledge in both NO-SQL & SQL databaese systems and various libraries revolving around React environment.
+I have two+ years of working knowledge in both NO-SQL & SQL databases and various libraries revolving around the React environment.
 - 👉 I have extensive knowledge in dev-tools & services like Firebase, Google Cloud, AWS, OpenAI..,
 - ⚡ am adaptable and always up for exploring a new tech-stack to solve the burning problems!
 - 🔭 passionate about web, mobile technoloiges and open source contribution.
-I'm also a self-proclaimed photoshop designer.
+I'm also a self-proclaimed Photoshop designer.
 - 🌱 currently working on a payment integration platform & diving into backend-stacks, LAMP..,
 - 👉🏻 a firm believer in "collaborating as a team builds better code", as it helps me be more accountable and grow faster.
 - ⚡ Fun fact: The first message sent over the internet was "LOG".
-"LOGIN" was the original intended message but the entire system crashed.
+"LOGIN" was the original intended message, but the entire system crashed.
 This was done at MIT.
 - 📫 Hit this over the terminal or console, to know more about me. [taurusilver7](https://dev-profile-taurusilver.vercel.app/#about).
 <hr>